Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NsbZTUzAyhk.md

 ### Transcript

-> can you do a lizard doggo accident i can yeah personally um do you mean like give the liza doggo an accident in the game or or do the lizzidogo accident because there's a dog has got a bit of an accident i don't know if you guys know this sounds something like how to partner
+> can you do a lizard doggo accident i can yeah personally, do you mean like give the liza doggo an accident in the game or or do the lizzidogo accident because there's a dog has got a bit of an accident i don't know if you guys know this sounds something like how to partner